WLNewman/Face-Rotating-Webcam/README.md

 # Face-Rotating-Webcam
 A webcam which uses a Raspberry Pi to rotate when your face moves to the peripherals

+//WHAT TO INSTALL ON WHAT://
+~Install rotate.py on your raspberry pi and hook up a stepper motor (must be stepper) ~Install updated SSH on your PC and change the paramiko function which connects to a specific IP Address, username, and password.
+~On your Pi make sure you've authorized SSH under system settings.
+~Follow instructions on wether you are using an internal webcam (0) or external (1)
+    on the videocapture function
+~Have fun

+//OLDER OUTDATED FILE VERSION (RUNS ON JUST WINDOWS)

 Okay, if you want to make this yourself (especially if you're using Windows), here's some tips

 -face_recognition would never pip install for me.
 I can't find it again but there's